dawalker2017/jsgame-brick-breaker/README.md

 **_[This project is a current work-in-progress]_**

-This game serves as a practice to build my knowledge of JavaScript.
+This project serves as a practice to build my knowledge of JavaScript.
 It is a small, 2d game where the object is simple: break the remaining bricks.

 <hr/>